 Please note that, until further notice, the latest information given about COVID-19 will be updated primarily in English.
 The other language versions will be added gradually.

-EPSO continues to closely monitor the evolution of the coronavirus COVID-19 and is still following all appropriate precautionary measures in line with the instructions and guidelines provided by the EU Institutions and national authorities.
+EPSO continues to closely monitor the evolution of the coronavirus COVID-19 and is still following all appropriate precautionary measures in line with the instructions and guidelines provided by the national authorities and EU institutions.
 If you are a candidate participating in an ongoing selection procedure, please check your EPSO account and the EPSO website on a regular basis.
-The timelines of the different ongoing competitions’ pages are revised and amended regularly in keeping with new planning dates.
+The timelines of the different ongoing competitions’ pages are amended regularly and aligned with new planning dates.

 You can also send us any questions you have via the online contact form.